-- > To develop an awareness, knowledge, and appreciation for the natural environment. - > To discuss about different types of ecosystems exist in nature. - > To know our biodiversity. - > To study about different types of pollutants present in Environment. - > To know the global environmental problems.
+- > To develop an awareness, knowledge, and appreciation for the natural environment. - > To understand different types of ecosystems exist in nature. - ➢ To know our biodiversity. - To understand different types of pollutants present in Environment and to know the global environmental problems.